eshaz/icecast-metadata-js/src/icecast-metadata-player/README.md

 * If your stream contains ICY metadata, and it is not detected, audio errors will occur.
 Increase the detection timeout to search longer for ICY metadata.
 * This warning could also be displayed if the stream was requested with ICY metadata, but it does not contain ICY metadata.
 In this case, the ICY detection will timeout and the stream will play without ICY metadata.
 Please update your code to no longer request ICY metadata.

-> This stream is not an OGG stream.
-No OGG metadata will be returned.
+> This stream is not an Ogg stream.
+No Ogg metadata will be returned.

 * IcecastMetadataPlayer has `"ogg"` passed into the `metadataTypes` options, but the stream response is not an ogg stream.
 ICY metadata and the stream will work without issues.
 Please remove the `"ogg"` option to remove this warning.